elizarov/SerializationByConvention/README.md

 ### Goals

-Design goals are:
+Design goals for Kotlin serialization are:

 * Cross-platform (JVM, JS, Native).
 * Reflection is optional (most use-cases shall work without it), static types only by default.
-* Serialization format agnostic.
+* Serialization-format agnostic.
+* Works with non-augmented classes, classes that can be used for any other purposes in application.
 * Simple things should be simple, complex and exotic things shall be supported.
 * High-performance, but see above &mdash; it is Ok is performance sensitive code need to be more complicated, but it is not Ok if clarity of all the code suffers.